Canon 5D Mark II vs Chinon CM4s

 Image 2 - Lighting from behind camera with blue sky - 200th/sec, f8, 28mm Tokina lens and 24-70mm Canon lens @28mm

-The top image is the Chinon and you can see immediately how much more saturated the sky is.
+The left image is the Chinon and you can see immediately how much more saturated the sky is.
 These were taken with no filters on.
-There is more tonal range in the Canon image below and the Chinon has produced a clearly higher contrast and a slight vignette.
+There is more tonal range in the Canon image to the right and the Chinon has produced a clearly higher contrast (and a slight vignette).

 Sharpness and depth of field was fairly similar.